Educators: Join Us at NCCWSL!

 - Nominate students to attend.
 Even if you’re not planning on taking a group to NCCWSL this year, you can still promote it on your campus.
 Nominate promising student leaders from your school to attend the conference on their own.

 Want to get more involved?
 We offer a number of volunteer opportunities for educators.

 - Apply to be a NCCWSL steering committee member.

 NCCWSL would not be possible without our dedicated volunteers.
 Coordinating preconference activities in our host location, leveraging professional networks to market the conference, and lending expertise in student life to guide program content are just some of the ways you can help bring our conference to life.
 We encourage you apply, no matter where your institution is located.
-Our 2018 committee is currently filled.
 We’ll start building our 2019 team in August; in the meantime read on for more opportunities to get involved.